Skip to main content

 5. Support a precautionary approach to environmental challenges.

-Korindo is committed to sustainable palm oil and timber production and sourcing.
 We have dedicated ourselves to the conservation of nature, the absolute and unconditional respect of human rights, and to sustainable economic development for 50 years in Indonesia.
 We are always exploring new ways in which we can advance our environmental and social responsibility standards to uphold our commitments.

 We are committed to implementing practical solutions that will be beneficial to the environment and to the communities in which we live and work.
 These solutions will require innovation, dedication, determination, and creativity.